Blog

 We see here that the CancellationToken argument is passed to the EF queryable extension method ToListAsync.

-This cancellation token can have different provider, depends of what you are using.
+This cancellation token can have different providers, depending on what you are using.

 MediatR